 Why is this?
-Well, the problem with wild camping in E&W is that all land here is owned by someone, and there is no general right to put a tent up (especially one of these two man tents…) and sleep on anyone else’s land.
+Well, the problem with wild camping in E&W is that all land here is owned by someone, and there is no general right to put a tent up (especially one of these two-man tents…) and sleep on anyone else’s land.
 Thus, by doing so, you are committing trespass.

-However, in law there are two types of trespass: civil and criminal.
+However, in law, there are two types of trespass: civil and criminal.
 If you commit criminal trespass, the police can remove you, but as long as you leave and have not committed any damage, there is no offence.
 And it seems very unlikely any wild camper who found himself unwelcome to the point the police were called would do anything other than apologise and leave at once, so the chance of you even dealing with the police are pretty slim.

-It gets better though, because trespass is only even criminal to begin with under very limited circumstances involving damage to the land, abuse to the landowner or his agents, or bringing six or more vehicles onto the land.
+It gets better though because trespass is only even criminal to begin with under very limited circumstances involving damage to the land, abuse to the landowner or his agents, or bringing six or more vehicles onto the land.
 It seems highly unlikely that any wild camper would ever activate those criteria, so they remain well within the realms of civil trespass.
 This blog is not the right place to go into all the ramifications of that, but it means that any action taken by the landowner is a civil matter, with only civil penalties (I.e financial damages) available.
 And in practice, even if you were unfortunate enough to encounter the vanishingly rare landowner who really wanted to pursue a civil case, if you have not caused them any loss, damages are likely to be insignificant.

 Of course, that’s not to say being taken to court mightn’t be bothersome and expensive, but the key thing is that it couldn’t result in a criminal conviction, a ‘fine’ (different to civil damages) or jail.
 That’s why I say ‘yes and no’ to whether trespass is illegal.
-So long as you don’t cause damage, don’t break anything, and stay out of residential buildings (obviously) wild camping is illegal in the way breach of contract is illegal, not in the way assault or theft is illegal.
+So long as you don’t cause damage, don’t break anything, and stay out of residential buildings (obviously) wild camping is illegal in the way a breach of contract is illegal, not in the way assault or theft is illegal.

 And in practice?

-In practice it rarely comes to this anyway.
-Responsible wild campers know to pick spots well away from farms and residences, avoid crops and livestock, arrive late in the evening and leave early in the morning.
+In practice, it rarely comes to this anyway.
+Responsible wild campers know to pick spots well away from farms and residences, avoid crops and livestock, arrive late in the evening, and leave early in the morning.
 They take all of their rubbish with them, leaving no trace of their presence.
 Under those circumstances, it’s a rare landowner indeed who will even know they are there, let alone object, and (if they do object) let alone do any more than ask them to leave.